The NANOGrav 12.5-Year Data Set: Monitoring Interstellar Scattering Delays: Conclusions

 \textit{Author contributions}: JET undertook all of the data analysis, wrote most of the pipelines and supplementary scripts, and wrote the paper.
 MAM provided mentorship and suggestions regarding the analysis and writing of the paper.
 JMC provided valuable suggestions on data interpretation and analyses to run, as well as discussions on ISM structure and behavior.
 BJS provided useful discussion on transverse velocities, scintillation behavior and analysis techniques, and software development.
 MTL provided useful discussion on software development and suggesting the inclusion of certain analyses.
 DRS provided important discussion regarding underestimations of scattering delays in our data.
 SC and TJWL provided useful discussion on the structure of the ISM and the nature of scattering delays.
-ZA, HB, PRB, HTC, PBD, MED, TD, JAE, RDF, ECF, EF, NGD, PAG, MLJ, MTL, DRL, RSL, MAM, CN, DJN, TTP, SMR, RS, IHS, KS, JKS, and WWZ developed the 12.5-year data set. \textit{Software}: \textsc{psrchive} \cite{2004PASA}, \textsc{tempo} \cite{tempo}, \textsc{scipy} \cite{scipy}, \textsc{numpy} \cite{numpy}, and \textsc{matplotlib} \cite{matplotlib}.
+ZA, HB, PRB, HTC, PBD, MED, TD, JAE, RDF, ECF, EF, NGD, PAG, DCG, MLJ, MTL, DRL, RSL, MAM, CN, DJN, TTP, SMR, RS, IHS, KS, JKS, and WWZ developed the 12.5-year data set. \textit{Software}: \textsc{psrchive} \cite{2004PASA}, \textsc{tempo} \cite{tempo}, \textsc{scipy} \cite{scipy}, \textsc{numpy} \cite{numpy}, and \textsc{matplotlib} \cite{matplotlib}. {Institute of Physics, E\"{o}tv\"{o}s Lor\'{a}nd University, P\'{a}zm\'{a}ny P. s.
+1/A, 1117 Budapest, Hungary}